Frederick Dainton, Baron Dainton: Academic career

 Being short-sighted Dainton was unfit for military service and stayed to teach at Cambridge during the Second World War.
 In 1945 he became a Fellow of St Catharine's College, Cambridge.

 In polymer chemistry he explained the thermodynamics of the ceiling temperature of depolymerizable polymers in 1948.

 In 1950 Dainton was appointed Professor of Physical Chemistry at the University of Leeds, specialising in radiation chemistry; work which resulted in his election as a Fellow of the Royal Society.

 In 1965 Dainton left Leeds to become Vice-Chancellor of the University of Nottingham.
 During this period he chaired a Government enquiry into the decline in university entrants in science and technology, published in 1968 as The Swing away from Science and generally known as the Dainton Report.

 In 1970 Dainton was appointed Dr Lee's Professor of Chemistry and a Fellow of Exeter College, Oxford, moving on in 1973 to become Chairman of the University Grants Committee where he remained until 1985.
 In 1970 he also became the second chairman of the Council for Scientific Policy.

 From 1978 until his death Dainton was Chancellor of the University of Sheffield, the first Yorkshireman to hold the post.

 Honours

 Dainton was elected a Fellow of the Royal Society (FRS) in 1957 and in 1996 he was elected an Honorary Fellow of the Royal Society of Edinburgh (FRSE).
 In 1972, he was elected to the American Academy of Arts and Sciences.
 He was elected to the American Philosophical Society in 1991.

 Dainton was awarded the Davy Medal in 1969 and the Faraday Medal in 1974.
 He was awarded the inaugural President's Medal of the Institute of Physics in 1998.

 He was awarded the honorary degree of Doctor of Science (DSc) by the University of Bath in 1970.

-Dainton was knighted in 1971 and received a life peerage as Baron Dainton, of Hallam Moors in the County of South Yorkshire on 14 February 1986.
+Dainton was knighted in 1971 and received a life peerage as Baron Dainton, of Hallam Moors in South Yorkshire on 14 February 1986.